Quantum Reversibility Meets Classical Reverse Diffusion: Conclusion and outlook

-{\em Conclusion and outlook.}--- In this Letter, we have shown that the semiclassical approximation reduces the Lindblad equation to the Fokker–Planck equation for the Wigner function.
-Applying the same approximation to the Lindblad equation associated with the Petz map yields another equation for the Wigner function that coincides with that obtained from the Fokker–Planck equation via Bayes’ rule.
+In this paper, we have shown that applying the classical approximation, which reduces a Lindblad equation to the Fokker–Planck equation for the Wigner function, to the Lindblad equation associated with the Petz map yields another equation for the Wigner function that coincides with that obtained from the Fokker–Planck equation via Bayes’ rule.
 This establishes a direct correspondence between the Petz map and Bayes’ rule, thereby unifying quantum reversibility with classical reverse diffusion.
+We also construct WKB solutions for the semi-classical Lindblad and reverse semi-classical Lindblad equations.